 We live in a world where life without data connectivity seems to be a different dimension.
-Whether you are at home or at work, you are immobile or in-transit, in your home country or abroad; Internet connectivity has become the basic human necessity along with air, shelter, water, and food.
+Fact is, there are mobile phones roaming everywhere.
+Whether you are at home or at work, you are stuck in transit, in your home country, or abroad; online connectivity has become a basic human necessity along with air, shelter, water, and food.

-Roaming Travel Tips
+Key Roaming Travel Tips

 Roaming users usually prefer one of the following solutions which helps to bring down data roaming charges.